Hilary Little

-Hilary Little is Professor of Addiction Science at St George's, University of London and the Institute of Psychiatry.
+Hilary Little is British pharmacologist.
+She is a Professor of Addiction Science at St George's, University of London and the Institute of Psychiatry.
 Little's research has a focus on alcohol dependence including pharmacological treatments, influence of stress in alcohol dependence and the effects of chronic alcohol consumption on memory.
 Little is a member of the British Pharmacological Society, the British Association for Psychopharmacology and the Research Society on Alcoholism and a reviewing editor of the Addition Biology journal.